nyakowint/vc-premid/README.md

 - Everything else falls back to **PLAYING**

 > [!NOTE]
-> *Discord does not display timestamps nor the timebar on desktop/web for some reason.
-You can check this yourself, it works just fine on mobile*
+> *For watching and listening statuses, Discord does not display timestamps nor the timebar on desktop/web.
+You can check this yourself by opening Discord on mobile and checking profiles*

 ## Installation